xavier268/mydocx/README.md

-# docx
+# mydocx
-transform

 Transform text content within a word document.
 Pure go, no dependencies.

-Rename as mydocx ?

-Functionnality :
-* extract paragraph text without touching word file
+* extract paragraph text without modifying original word file
-* extract and replace paragraph text, keeping the formatting.
+* extract and replace paragraph text, keeping the formatting, creating a new word file.
+    * you may use the go templating engine inside each paragraph.